FvL69/AWS_CDK_Projects/multi-tier-architecture/includes/documentation/project_documentation.md

 ### 8. Create nested IAM stack.

    **Purpose:**
-   To move all IAM Policies/Roles from main stack to enhance project organization and maintainability.
+   To remove all IAM Policies/Roles from main stack to enhance the organization of the projects infrastructure and maintainability.

    **Findings:**
    Creating a new class called IamStack() with the necessary parameters for cross stack references for the local